BraedenWorcester/S3-Lambda-GoogleTranslator/README.md

 # Necessary Structure and Output

 A Lambda function with this code should be triggered upon an object change, and I recommend setting a ".txt" suffix as well as possibly a prefix like "translate_this/" so that the Lambda doesn't run unnecessarily on every single object.
 The trigger should be associated with an S3 bucket that has been configured to allow your Lambda "GetObject" and "PutObject" access for the resources you want to be translated.
-Finally, your Lambda will need have a layer containing the 'google_trans_new' library package.
+Finally, your Lambda will need to have a layer containing the 'google_trans_new' library package.
 Assuming there are no issues in your Lambda accessing the bucket, a new folder named "translated/" will be added next to the original object, and within will be the english translated version of the same object.

 ![image](https://user-images.githubusercontent.com/56178051/166860978-c3bd430d-5599-41a4-a91e-9b6130d70ed6.png)